hertzmann/hertzmann.github.io/_posts/2020-04-18-edge-detection-as-line-drawing.md

 As compelling as this idea is, only the one paper (that I've found) by Sayim and Cavanagh attempts to state it clearly, and even they point out big holes in the idea.
 No one else (that I've found) has attempt to formulate this theory.
 Once you do try to formulate it as a theory, big problems arise.
 (Some of these problems overlap in scope.)

-In a sense, Problem #0 with the hypothesis is that no one has really explicitly stated what it is.
+In a sense, the most basic problem with the hypothesis is that no one has really explicitly stated what it is in much detail.

 Problem #1: What about all the other features?